Where Quality Counts

 HINDQUARTERS:

-General appearance: Very muscular.
+Very muscular.
 The haunch bones well spaced

 and prominent, not above level of back.